 I have completed hundreds of hours of continuing education.
 By participating in study clubs, attending conferences, lectures, and seminars, as well as reading dental journals, I ensure I’m up to date.
 My patients deserve the best!

 I grew up in Cleveland, in northeast Ohio.
 In 2008 I moved to the Carolinas and now live in Sun City.
 My wife Suzie and I have been married more than 30 years.
-We have two adult sons, who both live in Texas, and two grandchildren.
+We have two adult sons, who live in Texas and South Carolina, and two grandchildren.

-Each year I volunteer with the North Carolina Missions of Mercy.
+Each year I volunteer with the North Carolina Missions of Mercy and the 24 Foundation.
 I’ve also worked extensively with the Muscular Dystrophy Association.